ChaunceyKiwi/data-mining/data-preprocessing.md

 * Extract meaningful features that lead to interpretable results

 ### Document data
-* Choose releveant terms in document set
+* Choose relevant terms in document set
 * Calcualte term frequencies in a document
 * Map document to vector in term space